K9 Compass

 I am very passionate about Pet First Aid.
 I truly believe that it's an integral part of being a responsible pet owner and an absolute requirement if you work in the Pet Industry.
 When I teach, I know I'm making a difference in people's lives and possibly the lives of their pets.

-I am also a Dog Trainer at Who's Walking Who, a member of the Woofjocks Canine Allstars and an active Volunteer with Golden Rescue.
-I was a Dale Carnegie Instructor for 15 years, a True Colors Facilitator and I have a Certificate in Adult Education.
+I am also the owner of Who's Walking Who Dog Training Centres.
+I have been an active Volunteer with Golden Rescue for many years and write articles for their quarterly newsletter, The Guardian.
+I was a Dale Carnegie Instructor for 15 years, as well as a True Colors Facilitator and have a Certificate in Adult Education.

 Picture